 - One of their latest additions is RFA Tideforce a 39,000-tonne fleet replenishment vessel capable of 'underway replenishment' – on-the-move refuelling – for two aircraft carriers simultaneously.

 - Three Fleet Solid Support Ships are able to carry and store food, ammunition and explosives, keeping military operations well stocked, anywhere and everywhere.

 - Three vessels within the Landing Ship Docking Auxiliary facilitate amphibious operations, dropping troops safely into dangerous conditions – an important role in providing humanitarian aid.

 - One Primary Casualty Reception Facility, RFA Argus, operates within the fleet.
 Argus is 175 metres in length, fits 100 beds on board – essentially making it a hospital-at-sea for wounded personnel.
 This is the vessel you hope will never be needed but, if it ever is, will not be able to miss.

 In August, the crew of RFA Argus helped to clean a Caribbean beach on a mission to save the lives of endangered sea turtles.

 Personnel were in the region as part of a task group, providing hurricane relief, maritime security and countering illicit trafficking operations.

 In September 2020, a new head of the Royal Fleet Auxiliary was announced.

-Captain David Eagles, whose official title will be Commodore RFA and Deputy Director Royal Navy Afloat Support, has served with the RFA for more than 30 years.
+Commodore David Eagles, whose official title is Commodore RFA and Deputy Director Royal Navy Afloat Support, has served with the RFA for more than 30 years.